I think it is fair to say that any folks reading this will know what project planning is and how to build a project plan.

 4. Continue this process until all projects have resource allocated.

-4. Identify resource utilization issues and conflicts in your resource plan
+4. Identify resource utilization issues and conflicts

 At this point you will normally have a resource plan with various issues that need resolving: